s267562/clean-kitchen/README.md

 #### getRecipesBy_search(str) (TODO)

 This function searches the input "str" in the titles of recipes and returns all recipes that include this "str" in their titles. e.g.: Each time when a user types a letter, this function is being called (like onClick) and user dynamically sees the recipes that consist the letters he/she has just typed.
+I think it is better than searching with keyword. e.g.: Each time when a user types a letter, this function is being called (like onClick) and user dynamically sees the recipes that consist the letters he/she has just typed.
 I think it is better than searching with keyword.